 You can always string together some canned one liners or use some template from another wedding.
 But, much better to write a custom best man speech, just right for the best man, just right for the happy couple, just right for the occasion.

+That’s how to write a best man speech or any wedding speech.
 You can do it yourself, or we can help.
 Either way, these questions are your guide.